Management Respect for Human Rights

 The Group conducts its business activities in accordance with the laws and regulations of each country and region, and the rules of each company.
 In this way, we are working to ensure that we do not engage in or participate in violations of human rights.
 In the unlikely event that a human rights violation is discovered, we work to quickly resolve the problem.

-In fiscal 2022, we conducted a self-assessment of human rights, targeting the Group (including our overseas offices).
-The purpose of conducting this assessment was to track human rights risks at each company and to confirm that the human rights risks identified in the previous self-assessment have been improved.
-We collected responses from each company and compared and evaluated the results with reference to those obtained in the previous assessment, which confirmed that our efforts are improving.
+In fiscal 2024, we plan to conduct a self-assessment of human rights, targeting the Group (including our overseas offices).
+This assessment is intended to assess human rights risks at each company and to check whether the human rights risks identified in the previous self-assessment have been improved.
+We will collect responses from each company and compare and evaluate the results with reference to those obtained in the previous assessment, and check the status of our efforts.

 *Human rights due diligence is the process of identifying, preventing, and mitigating adverse impacts related to human rights.